juandefelix/my_notes/README.md

   1. Createa a folder.
 Change directory to that folder.
   2.  `gem install bundler`
   3.  `bundle init`
-  4. Modify the Gemfile created, include `gem ‘rspec’`.
+  4. Modify the Gemfile created, include `gem 'rspec'`.
   5.  `bundle install`
   6.  `rspec --init` creates the `/spec` folder and initializes rspec.
   7. Create a folder `lib/` and file inside with the ruby program to test.